highlando/mor-shortcourse-SH/README.md

 #### Requirements
  * LTI systems
- * basic notions from Linear Algebra
+ * Basic notions from Linear Algebra

 #### Contents of the lecture
  * Examples of successful MOR